Refugees Connecting Our Community Union Scholarship

 REFUGEES CONNECTING OUR COMMUNITY UNION SCHOLARSHIP PURPOSE

-The Union Scholarship Fund provides one (1) scholarship of $5,000 to assist refugee students in accomplishing their academic goals.
-The purpose is to identify and recognize students whose community engagement and service have, or will contribute to the overall mission of the Union.
+The Union Scholarship Fund provides one (1) scholarship of $3,000 to assist refugee students in accomplishing their academic goals.
+The purpose is to identify and recognize refugee students who serves thier refugee community and whose community service have or will contribute to the overall mission of the Union.

 The Refugees Connecting our Community Scholarship also values the importance of community and deﬁnes community engagement as the process of working collaboratively with community groups and individuals to address issues that impact the well-being of those groups.
 For purposes of this scholarship and application, we also have a broad interpretation of the definition of community to include the University of Utah, Salt Lake City area, or your own neighborhood.

 This scholarship is open to refugee students and students with refugee backgrounds.
 Eligible students for this scholarship must either fall under the legal definition of a refugee as “someone who has been forced to flee their country because of persecution, war or violence” or have family members who are refugees.
 We extend the understanding of a refugee to anyone who has experienced the intergenerational effects of the refugee diaspora.
 This means that a student may not not fall under the legal definition of a refugee but have family members who initially came to the United States as refugees.

 Previous recipients of the scholarship are welcome to apply, with preference given to new applicants/recipients.